 Airbnb knew that translations will play an important role in developing business in new areas and accordingly came out with a highly advanced translation management tool (TMS).
 It has inbuilt feature for selecting new phrases from the website and sending it to the translators for translations which go live on the site almost immediately.
 This is very useful for adding new languages and also updating their existing content.

 Airbnb also pays close attention to different dialects and variants of the language.
 For instance, Chinese spoken in Mainland China differ from the one used in Hong Kong and hence most Chinese Call Center offers Mandarin Chinese Customer Support and Cantonese Chinese Customer Support.

 It really doesn’t matter if a traveller is from France, Germany or China, they all think alike.
 There is a common thread that connects all these people when it comes to their expectations while travelling.
 They want to meet new people; they want to make a binding, they want to taste the local food; they want to explore interesting sites.
 Even their attitude about language is no different and they also realise that they won’t have the luxury of using their own language all the time but there are situations wherein they do require Multilingual Customer support and that requirement can be catered to hiring outsourced Multilingual call center solutions.

 Multilingual world is a reality

 Multilingualism is common as in most part of the world people either speak two or three languages.
-Airbnb often gets such hosts who are capable of writing their listings in more than one language and to offer multilingual customer support, be in Japanese call centre support, French call centre support or Spanish call centre support, which in turn boosts their business prospects many notches up without incurring any additional investments.
+Airbnb often gets such hosts who are capable of writing their listings in more than one language and to offer multilingual customer support, be in Japanese call center support, French call center support or Spanish call center support, which in turn boosts their business prospects many notches up without incurring any additional investments.
 Similarly, some renters even do without translations.
 Though they do prefer content in their own language and things would be smoother if you have a Multilingual call centre.